sst/sst/www/docs/advanced/testing.md

 yarn deploy --outputs-file outputs.json
 ```

-You can now parse the JSON file to get the value for `ApiUrl` and use it in your integration test.
+You can now parse the JSON file to get the value of the `ApiUrl` and use it in your integration tests.